rokasandreikenas/FileSearch/README.md

 # FileSearch
-Search any file on your computer
+Search any file on your computer by file type

 <h1>What i learned:</h1>